fly-apps/flygreeting/.travis/README.md

         branch: main
 ```

 This tells Travis CI that our application uses [Go 1.14](https://golang.org/).
-Travis will use its [Go environment](https://docs.travis-ci.com/user/languages/go/) to run the script, `go test -v` specified.
-If the tests fail, the whole build fails.
-Finally, the `deploy` section instructs Travis to run the `scripts/deploy.sh` file if the build passes on the `main` branch.
+Travis will use its [Go environment](https://docs.travis-ci.com/user/languages/go/) to run the script.
+This runs Golang tests with minimal logging.
+For this example we want to override that and use `go test -v` to get the verbose test results.
+We run that through the script directive.
+If any script fails to run without errors, the whole build fails.

 ### Writing the Deployment Script
 Next, create a deploy script to install and run the Flyctl command-line tool on the Travis CI virtual environment after the build succeeds.
 Create a new directory called `scripts` with a file called `deploy.sh` inside: